eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/exercises/LAB-02a-name-tag.md

 Use semantic HTML in your design | 2
-Use `kabob-case` class names to organize your CSS | 2 Looks like a name tag with nice rounded edges, two red sections, etc | 4
+Use `kabob-case` class names to organize your CSS | 2 Looks like a name tag with nice rounded edges, two red sections, etc | 4 Design and build a site to house your nametag with (at minimum) a header, a footer, a content area (containing your nametage) and a sidebar | +1